 Who we are

-Oxfam is an International confederation of 20 organizations working together with partners and local communities in more than 90 countries around the globe.
+Oxfam is an International confederation of 19 affiliates working together with partners and local communities in more than 90 countries around the globe.
 We work to find practical, innovative ways for people to lift themselves out of poverty and thrive.
 We save lives and help rebuild livelihoods when crisis strikes and we campaign so that the voices of the poor influence the local and global decisions that affect them.